thyrdmc/Python-Basic-Projects/README.md

+## Time Manager for Students (timeManager)
+This project has been developed to [increase students' efficiency](https://en.wikipedia.org/wiki/Pomodoro_Technique) in studying.
+The [tkinter](https://docs.python.org/3/library/tkinter.html) library was used during the development of the project.

+###  - Documentation:
+*Methods:
+ - reset_timer()
+   Sets timer to reset for a student who wants to start a new study plan

+ - start_timer()
+   Starts the timer depending on what stage of the plan we are in

+ - countdown()
+   Determines where we are in the plan.
+(WORK- LONG BREAK - SHORT BREAK)

+*Constants:
+ SB_COLOR, LB_COLOR, RED, YELLOW, DARK_GREEN, FONT_NAME, WORK_MIN, SHORT_BREAK_MIN, LONG_BREAK_MIN, REPS, TIMER

 ## Cost Calculator (costCalculator)
 This project was developed to save users from the complexity of calculating the cost of purchases made on Exchanges and Cryptocurrencies.
 The [tkinter](https://docs.python.org/3/library/tkinter.html) library was used during the development of the project.